 Rear Seat Flexibility: We like the sliding rear seat of the 2014 Terrain, which allows you to optimize cargo space with the seat all the way forward, or legroom with it in its rearmost position.
 In fact, it’s enough to give this older vehicle more legroom and cargo space than its successor (2018-present), albeit by just a little bit.

 Interior Comfort: You don’t have to get the luxury-level Terrain Denali to get a comfortable interior and smooth ride.
 Every GMC Terrain benefits from this, thanks to extensive sound deadening and a soft suspension.
 That all goes double for the upscale Denali.

 Interior Space: By external measurements, the Terrain is a “tweener” vehicle, slotting somewhere between rivals like the Honda CR-V and the bigger Ford Edge.
 However, the interior is actually smaller than both.
 While what you get is comfortable, if you need maximum interior and cargo space, the Terrain comes up a little short.

-RepairPal gave the GMC Terrain an overall reliability rating of 4.5 out of 5 stars, which RepairPal describes as Excellent.
-This rating ranks GMC Terrain 9th out of 27 among Compact SUVs.View RepairPal's full rating of the GMC Terrain
+RepairPal gave the GMC Terrain an overall reliability rating of 4 out of 5 stars, which RepairPal describes as Above Average.
+This rating ranks GMC Terrain 11th out of 29 among Compact SUVs.View RepairPal's full rating of the GMC Terrain